Phone Home… Safely

 Progressive provided free roadside signs to organizations that could place them in locations where they are visible to traffic.
 The signs were made available in a variety of formats, including the familiar diamond shaped yellow advisory signs that are used to warn of hazards ahead.
 The plan, to place the highly visible signs in communities around the country, is growing.
 Connecticut was one of the first states to receive signs, where city planners and engineers ordered nearly 4,000 of them.

-The article does not mention any other states getting in on the random act of weirdness.
+The article does not mention any other states getting in on the weirdness.
 And I can sure as heck report that there are nowhere near 4000 of these things in Connecticut.
-When I started this page in 2007, I knew where 2 signs were.
-Since them, I’ve collected several more and the comments section provides locations of several more.
+When I started this page in 2007, I knew where two signs were.
+Since those two, I’ve collected several more and the comments section provides locations of several more.
 But not 4000.

-Also, over the years I’ve received a bunch of reader submissions and protestations that they are in other states as well.
-See the comments and keep them coming!
+Also, over the years I’ve received a bunch of reader submissions from other states as well.
+See the comments below and keep them coming!

 You want more?
 Here’s more: